 Anxiety During Menopause

-Having anxiety during menopause is entirely natural.
-When you’re changing rapidly, in your body and mind, it can feel overwhelming and downright scary.
-It’s not easy transitioning from one part of your life to the next.
-You don’t know what to expect from one day to the next.
-One day you might have insomnia, and the next you might be sleeping well.
-Maybe you’re coping with hot flashes one evening, and the next night you feel depressed.
-Menopause can be an unpredictable time, and that uncertainty causes women anxiety.
+It can be normal to experience some anxiety during menopause.
+When your body experiences rapid changes, it can be scary.
+In addition, it may not be easy transitioning from one part of your life to the next.
+You might not be sure what to expect from one day to the next.
+One day, you might have insomnia, and the next, you might sleep well.
+Perhaps you’re experiencing hot flashes one evening, and the next night, you are depressed.

 Menopause can be unpredictable, which can cause anxiety.
 Be honest with your partner or loved ones if you are experiencing anxiety or other mental health challenges related to menopause.
 They may be able to support you during this time.

 Menopause can be challenging.
 Whether you’re dealing with hot flashes or riding the emotional rollercoaster that can accompany the transition from the first part of your life to mid-life, you may not know which symptoms to address first.

 One way to cope with menopause is by talking to a medical provider about your struggles.
 Try to discuss all challenges—not only the physical.
 Mood swings are a natural part of menopause, and you may benefit from discussing how they impact your daily life.
 Whether waking up in a cold sweat or switching from angry to sad in moments, you’re experiencing real symptoms.

 If you experience more severe emotional challenges, counseling may also be valuable.
 In addition, seeing a therapist specializing in menopause transitions can help people going through menopause cope with their emotions.
 Therapy can offer an opportunity to reconnect with yourself, understand what makes you happy, and indulge in your favorite activities again.